kagisearch/smallweb/README.md

 Remove a YouTube channel if :

 - Content is not in English.
-- Channel has poor quality content.
+- Channel has poor quality content  (spam, LLM generated...)
 - Channel's purpose is monetization rather than education.

 Clicking "Remove" will edit small youtube list in new tab, where you can locate and remove the YouTube channel feed in question.
 Make sure to add in comments the reason for removal.